ddc-java-10/android-project-proposal-mmorlang/docs/index.md

 ---
-title: Time Managment
+title: Time Manager
-description: "Make the most of your time!"
+description: "Schedules notification free time"
 layout: default
 ---

 ## Summary

-The purpose of this app is to help manage your time whether its in a more relaxful, orgainized, purposeful or productive way.
-By the limitation of screen time distractions.
+The purpose of this app is to help manage your time whether its to be used in a more relaxful, orgainized, purposeful or productive way, by the limitation of screen time distractions.

 ## Intended users

-> As a Individual who has limited time I want to prioritize my time so that I can be as prodictive as possible.
+-Individuals who have limited time and want to prioritize their time so that they can be as prodictive as possible.

-Sometimes it can be hard for me to focus on a current task and give it my full attention so this app will help me be free of notification distractions.
+> Sometimes it can be hard for me to focus on a current task and give it my full attention so this app will help me be free of notification distractions during that time of concentration.

-> As a Individual who can get caught up in technology I want to be able to set aside time distraction free.
+-Individual who can get caught up in technology and want to be able to set aside time distraction free.

-With alot of things being technology based I would like to use this app to get from screen time by turning off the nohtifications thus limiting the distractions
+>With alot of things being technology based I would like to use this app to get from screen time by turning off the notifications thus limiting the distractions to enjoy other aspects of life.

 ## Functionality

--Works with notification system to block notifications during set timeframes.
+-Works with notification system to let the user block notifications during set timeframes.

 -Uses scheduling to repeat timeframes that have been previously set by user.

--Records users login to save previously set timeframes.
+-Records users login to save previously set timeframes and apps that have been chosen.
 ## Persistent data

 - Stores users settings based apon login